Our use of cookies

 • To continue the region-wide investigation of both proprietary and open-source digital preservation systems.
 This will allow an assessment to establish which system suits the needs of the service in practical terms and is financially viable for the long-term

-• To adopt a continuous process of risk assessment with regards to our digital collections, to ensure SAH is offering a proactive approach towards securing our digital heritage.
+• To adopt a continuous process of risk assessment regarding our digital collections, to ensure SAH is offering a proactive approach towards securing our digital heritage.

 • To consult with major depositors of archives to establish what digital records they may have (or are creating) that should be permanently preserved.